 Exhibit Number Description 1.1+ Form of Underwriting Agreement.
-3.1 Amended and Restated Certificate of Incorporation, as currently in effect.
+3.1† Amended and Restated Certificate of Incorporation, as currently in effect.
 3.2+ Form of Amended and Restated Certificate of Incorporation, to be in effect after the closing of the offering.
-3.3 Amended and Restated Bylaws, as currently in effect.
+3.3† Amended and Restated Bylaws, as currently in effect.
 3.4+ Form of Amended and Restated Bylaws, to be in effect after the closing of the offering.
 4.1+ Form of Common Stock Certificate.
-4.2 Amended and Restated Investors' Rights Agreement, by and among the Registrant and certain of its stockholders, dated December 21, 2020.
+4.2† Amended and Restated Investors' Rights Agreement, by and among the Registrant and certain of its stockholders, dated December 21, 2020.
 5.1+ Opinion of Cooley LLP.
-10.1 2007 Equity Incentive Plan.
-10.2 Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the 2007 Equity Incentive Plan.
-10.3 Sagimet Biosciences Inc. 2017 Equity Incentive Plan.
-10.4 Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the Sagimet Biosciences Inc. 2017 Equity Incentive Plan.
+10.1† 2007 Equity Incentive Plan.
+10.2† Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the 2007 Equity Incentive Plan.
+10.3† Sagimet Biosciences Inc. 2017 Equity Incentive Plan.
+10.4† Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the Sagimet Biosciences Inc. 2017 Equity Incentive Plan.
 10.5+ Sagimet Biosciences Inc. 2021 Equity Incentive Plan.
 10.6+ Forms of Stock Option Grant Notice, Stock Option Agreement and Notice of Exercise under the Sagimet Biosciences Inc. 2021 Equity Incentive Plan.
 10.7+ Forms of Restricted Stock Unit Grant Notice and Award Agreement under the Sagimet Biosciences Inc. 2021 Equity Incentive Plan.
 10.8+ Sagimet Biosciences Inc. 2021 Employee Stock Purchase Plan.
 10.9+ Sagimet Biosciences Inc. 2021 Non-Employee Director Compensation Policy.
-10.10+ Form of Indemnification Agreement by and between the Registrant and its directors and executive officers.
+10.10† Form of Indemnification Agreement by and between the Registrant and its directors and executive officers.
 10.11+ Offer Letter with George Kemble, dated June 27, 2011, as amended.
-10.12+ Amended and Restated Executive Employment Agreement with Dennis Hom, dated January 11, 2019 10.13+ Offer Letter with Eduardo Bruno Martins, M.D., D.Phil., dated February 9, 2021 10.14+ Exclusive License and Development Agreement by and between the Registrant and Ascletis BioScience Co.
+10.12+ Amended and Restated Executive Employment Agreement with Dennis Hom, dated January 11, 2019 10.13+ Offer Letter with Eduardo Bruno Martins, M.D., D.Phil., dated February 9, 2021 10.14† Exclusive License and Development Agreement by and between the Registrant and Ascletis BioScience Co.
 Ltd., dated as of January 18, 2019.
-10.15 Lease Agreement by and between the Registrant and Casiopea Bovet, LLC, dated as of March 1, 2019.
-10.16+ Nominating Agreement, dated as of December 21, 2020, by and among the Registrant, Baker Brothers Life Sciences, L.P. and 667, L.P.
-23.1+ Consent of independent registered public accounting firm.
+10.15† Patent Assignment Agreement by and between the Registrant and Gannex Pharma Co., Ltd., dated as of October 25, 2019.
+10.16† Lease Agreement by and between the Registrant and Casiopea Bovet, LLC, dated as of March 1, 2019.
+10.17† Amended and Restated Nominating Agreement, dated as of April 15, 2021, by and among the Registrant, Baker Brothers Life Sciences, L.P. and 667, L.P.
+23.1 Consent of independent registered public accounting firm.
 23.2+ Consent of Cooley LLP (included in Exhibit 5.1).
-24.1+ Power of Attorney (included on signature page).
+24.1† Power of Attorney (included on signature page).